-Laura had the privilege of working with many of her musical heroes in her documentary, Greenwich Village: Music that Defined a Generation, narrated by Susan Sarandon.
-One of the highlights of making the film was having Kris Kristofferson perform at the Grammy Museum screening in Los Angeles.
+Soon after Laura had the privilege of working with many of her musical heroes in her documentary, "Greenwich Village: Music that Defined a Generation", narrated by Susan Sarandon, And true to her passion Laura moved to develop a new slate of screen titles.

 Mary McCarthy fell in love with the people of Cuba.
 Hers is a story that bears witness to the complicated history of a country and the unchanging spirit of a dedicated soul who failed in the literal sense, but succeeded metaphorically in her goal of outliving Castro.
 A 'riches to rags' story of an interloper who becomes the denizen.View Project